rackerlabs/rackspace-how-to/content/dedicated-hosting/schedule-net-device-reboot.md

 product_url: dedicated-hosting
 ---

-You can now schedule a reboot for network (or net) devices in the MyRackspace portal.
-The *Schedule Reboot* tool enables you to schedule a net device reboot for a predefined date and time, and activates the reboot button process for your net device.
+You can schedule a reboot for network (or net) devices in the MyRackspace portal.
+The Schedule Reboot tool enables you to schedule a net device reboot for a predefined date and time, and it activates the reboot button process for your net device.

 For more information about the reboot button process, see the [Network device reboot FAQ](https://support.rackspace.com/how-to/network-device-reboot-faq/).